jlfine/computational_biology/README.md

 # Computational biology programs
-A sample of programs that perform useful tasks in bioinformatics, with an emphasis on biological sequence analysis.
+A sample of programs that perform useful tasks in bioinformatics, with an emphasis on biological sequence analysis, as well as some miscellaneous tasks.